-The EJSCREEN results indicate that for the affected community the proportion of the population with limited English proficiency (LEP) is significant.
+The EJSCREEN results indicate a very low population in the affected area overall; however, the proportion of the population with limited English proficiency (LEP) is significant.
 The Bureau has therefore performed a LEP assessment for the community and attaches that assessment to this PIP.

 Because the affected community has a significant percentage of persons with difficulties communicating in English, the Bureau will consider the language and communication needs of this community when conducting public outreach and participation activities.
-To accomplish this the Bureau will strive to make public participation efforts as inclusive as possible within the Bureau's budget and time limitations.
-The EJ Screen ACS Summary Report does not specify the languages spoken by the linguistically isolated population but does identify a high percentage of American Indians in the affected community.
-The Bureau therefore assumes that the majority of the linguistically isolated population is affiliated with the Navajo Nation and the Jicarilla Apache tribe nearby.
+To accomplish this the Bureau will strive to make public participation efforts as inclusive as possible.
+The EJ Screen ACS Summary Report does not specify the languages spoken by the LEP community but does identify a high percentage of American Indians in the affected community.
+The Bureau therefore assumes that the majority of the LEP community is affiliated with the Navajo Nation nearby.
 See Element 5 for more specifics on the public outreach and participation activities.